SDM-TIB/DeTrusty/docs/index.rst

 * Built-in functions, e.g., ``isIRI``, ``STRLEN``, ``abs``, ``floor``, ``now``, ``month``, ``MD5``
 * Specifying RDF datasets using ``FROM``, ``FROM NAMES``, or ``GRAPH``

-Known issues:
-- Query parser throws an error if the last line before a ``}`` includes a comment

 .. toctree::
    :hidden: